Writing for the Web

 This also determines our content text which affects our search engine results, shareability on social media, and the general usefulness to patients and other users of our site.
 Make your web copy skimmable with short sentences, small blocks of text, subheadings, bullet points and numbered lists.

-In other words, get right to the point to make clear what the page is about and what you want the reader to do.
-Here’s how:
+Here’s how to get right to the point, make clear what the page is about and what you want the reader to do.

-Search Engine Optimization, or SEO, capitalizes on the terms people are searching for and makes our website a top result in their search.
-We research what keywords people are using in their searches and find ways to place them on our site in important areas such as web addresses, headlines and first paragraphs.
+Search engine optimization, or SEO, capitalizes on the terms people are searching for and makes our website a top result in their search.
+One way we do this is to research what keywords people are using in their searches and find ways to place them on our site in important areas such as web addresses, headlines, first paragraphs and subheadings.

-- Good example: At Sanford Health, you have access to a team of experienced providers ready to make a care plan that fits you.
+- Use: At Sanford Health, you have access to a team of experienced providers ready to make a care plan that fits you.
 You’ll find compassionate care combined with the latest treatments and techniques.
 Make an appointment today.

-- Bad example: Sanford Health has the largest team of experienced, board-certified providers in the region with state-of-the-art technology and millions of dollars in improvements to facilities.
+- Avoid: Sanford Health has the largest team of experienced, board-certified providers in the region with state-of-the-art technology and millions of dollars in improvements to facilities.
 Sanford staff is ready to help you with registration and scheduling appointments.

 Speak directly to the patient and use energetic verbs to keep the reader’s attention.

-- Good examples: She treats patients.
+- Use: She treats patients.
 We offer medical services.
 You find care.

-- Bad examples: Patients are treated.
+- Avoid: Patients are treated.
 Medical services are offered.
 Care is found.

-- Good examples: high blood pressure, lab work, diabetes, showing symptoms, older adults
+- Use: high blood pressure, lab work, diabetes, showing symptoms, older adults

-- Bad examples: hypertension, specimen collection, diabetes mellitus, presenting with symptoms, geriatrics
+- Avoid: hypertension, specimen collection, diabetes mellitus, presenting with symptoms, geriatrics

-Web pages should contain a minimum of 150 to 250 words (for search engines) and should focus on one topic.
-Avoid long pages.
 Each paragraph should contain no more than five sentences; try to keep the sentences fairly short.
-Break up the text using bullets, subheads, etc.
+Break up the text using lists, subheadings, etc.

 - Click here